malhar-c/Star-Tracker-ver.-11.x.x/README.md

 # Star-Tracker-ver.-11.x.x
 # DIY Advanced Star Tracker (Arduino + L298N Stepper Driver)

+[This was a path finder and has officially ended... visit here for the new version: https://github.com/malhar-c/Advanced-Arduino-Star-Tracker-OuttaSyllabus.git]

 *by Malhar Chakraborty (OuttaSyllabus)*

 *date 07/03/2021 - started (version 0.1 full step)*